Jason-Callow/password-cracker/README.md

 Enter Choice: 2

 Passwords in real life use a hashing tool similar to Argon2, bcrypt or PBKDF2.
-This tool allows you to enter a password, and see how long a brute force attack would take to crack it, based on the hashing algorithm and your systems hardware.
+This tool lets you enter a password and simulates how long a brute-force attacker would take to crack it based on its entropy and the performance of different hashing algorithms.

 What would you like to do?
 1) Enter a password to estimate crack time